dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 flip on their radars, acquiring the two circling Su-27s, and loosing two AIM-120s at each.
 The missiles fly true and blot the two Russians from the sky before they can get into range to return fire.
-What a difference a long missile makes\!
+What a difference a long missile makes!
 The two fighters streak over Banak, bent on hunting more Russians.
 The withdrawing Mig-29s are beyond our reach, but two EW Su-24s are nearby, northeast and southeast of Banak.
 One falls to an AMRAAM, the other to a Sidewinder as my enraged pilots sweep the sky.